Indiana Car Insurance [Rates + Cheap Coverage Guide]

 The Indiana BMV must receive and process the Certificate of Compliance within 90 days of the initial verification request being sent or you face having your driving privileges suspended.
 You may also have your insurer submit the Certificate of Compliance form before you receive the verification request, but the information must be completely accurate or your driving privileges could be suspended and the form will need to be resubmitted.

 First-time offenders of Indiana’s proof of financial responsibility laws typically face having their driving privileges suspended.
-They may also be required to file an SR22 along with their insurance in order to be allowed behind the wheel again.
+They may also be required by law to file an SR22 in Indiana along with their insurance in order to be allowed behind the wheel again.

 |Year||Full Coverage||Disposable Income||Insurance as Percentage of Income|